 Welcome

 Hello and welcome to my webpage!
-I'm a professor researching theoretical astrophysics at the California Institute of Technology.
-Most of my research focuses on the physics of vibrating fluid spheres.
-Although this sounds esoteric, the applications within astronomy are nearly limitless!
+I'm a professor of theoretical astrophysics at the California Institute of Technology.
+My research covers a broad array of topics, ranging from Saturn's moons to massive stars that explode as supernovae or collapse into black holes!
 As a graduate student, I studied tidal interactions in merging white dwarf systems, heartbeat stars (oscillating stars in eccentric binary systems), and compact triple star systems.
-More recently, I have studied the evolution of massive stars just before supernova, the neutron stars and black holes that they produce, magnetic fields inside of red giants, the deep interior of Saturn as revealed by its rings, and the long term orbital evolution of exoplanets and moons.
+More recently, I have studied the evolution of massive stars just before supernova, the neutron stars and black holes that they produce, asteroseismology and magnetic fields inside of red giants, pulsations of tidally distroted stars, the deep interior of Saturn as revealed by its rings, and the long term orbital evolution of exoplanets and moons.

 Research Topics